 Your Company entered into Joint Venture (JV) arrangement in F'19 with TOP Greenhouses Limited, Israel, to set up Mahindra Top Greenhouses Private Limited (MTGPL) for the protected cultivation business.
-The JV provides an opportunity for both Joint Venture partners to draw on the strengths of each other and grow a protected cultivation business by providing hi-tech, economical, and relevant solutions to protected cultivation customers, both large and small.
-The JV recorded a Sales Turnover in F-23 of Rs.
-2.04 Cr in the full year of operation.
-The JV is focusing on strengthening its value proposition, and channel partners and developing new Business Models like Low-Cost Solutions, catering specifically to the Small & Marginal farmer segment.
-With the more evident impact of climate change on agriculture and the need to increase yield, protected cultivation is going to play a significant role in Indian agriculture.
+The JV recorded a Sales Turnover in F-24 of Rs.
+1.03 Cr in the full year of operation.
+The Company is incurring huge cost leading to financial viability or sustainability in the long run, accordingly, it has been decided to discontinue the operations of the JV.
+The Company will manage the protected cultivation products business on its own.

-The details of Joint Ventures, during the period under review, is given in Form AOC-1 and is attached and marked as ANNEXURE XI and forms part of this Report.
+The details of Joint Ventures, during the period under review, is given in Form AOC-1 and is attached and marked as Annexure-X and forms part of this Report.